adamsardar/metaDEGth/README.md

 [Fisher's method](https://en.wikipedia.org/wiki/Fisher%27s_method) of combining independent P-values can be used to conduct a meta-analysis across several tests.
 However, it assumes a null hypothesis of uniformly distributed P-values, which in the presence of signal is manifestly incorrect.
 This work looks to produce an analagous test against an appropriately specified null-hypothesis that respects the pre-existing signal.

 The aim of this work is a short paper for BioArXiv/PeerJ and a small R package.

+Yes, the package name is a ban play on the [80's metal band.](https://en.wikipedia.org/wiki/Megadeth)